landywei/SURPRISE3D/README.md

   masks are *not necessary* to get the architectural feedback to work; whether mined GT would push the numbers further is open and is the natural next experiment after the 8-checkpoint sweep.
-- **The reported Surprise3D val is filtered.** n = 8,229 after
+- **The reported Surprise3D val is filtered.** n = 10,174 in the
-  dropping rows whose target id is missing from the sampled cloud.
+  canonical pinned val JSON used at ckpt 10 (`surprise_val_filtered_v1.json`, see §9.4), after dropping rows whose target id is missing from the sampled cloud.
 Numbers are not on the full nominal 10,198.
 The filter is a precondition for a well-defined GT mask, not a way to game the metric, but it does mean the row count differs from the upstream row count and direct row-wise comparisons are invalid.

 ---